 - the right to object

 - the right not to be subjected to automated decision-making including profiling.

 To learn more about these rights please visit the Information Commissioner’s Office website: ico.org.uk

 The roles of Data Controller and Data Protection Officer are undertaken for the Company by Sarah Gardiner.

 The Company tries to meet the highest standards when collecting and using personal information.
 For this reason, we take any complaints we receive about this very seriously.
 We encourage people to bring it to our attention if they think that our collection or use of information is unfair, misleading or inappropriate.
 We would also welcome any suggestions for improving our procedures.

 This privacy notice was drafted with brevity and clarity in mind.
 It does not provide exhaustive detail of all aspects of the Company’s collection and use of personal information.
 However, we are happy to provide any additional information or explanation needed.
-Any requests for this should be sent to the Company at 3 Northumberland Street, Morecambe, LA4 4AU.
+Any requests for this should be sent to the Company at The Meadow, 3 Northumberland Street, Morecambe, LA4 4AU.